 Make sure to secure anything with a significant dollar value.

 Communication is key when working with your contractor.
 They should return your calls or texts within the same day unless you called fairly late in the day.

 There’s also the possibility of price changes and project delays when undergoing any fairly involved home remodel.
-On price changes, these may occur because the contractor made an error in their original cost estimate, or you may have decided on changes along the way.
+On price changes, these typically occur when you decide to make changes along the way.
 As far as project delays, these can be a result of change orders you submit during the renovation, so you should minimize changes as much as possible.
 It’s possible the contractor may have some scheduling issues come up as well, so always allow for a little more time than what a contractor tells you the project will take.

 Keep Your Eye on the Prize